christinerose/gibbr.org/blog/hillingar/index.md

 When writing simple derivations this doesn't often prove an issue, but when writing complicated logic it quickly gets in the way of productivity; the runtime errors produced can be very hard to parse.
 Thankfully there is work towards creating a typed language for the Nix deployment system, such as Nickel^[[www.tweag.io/blog/2020-10-22-nickel-open-sourcing](https://www.tweag.io/blog/2020-10-22-nickel-open-sourcing/)].
 However gradual typing is hard, and Nickel still isn't ready for real-world use despite being open-sourced (in a week as of writing this) for 2 years.
+Finally, despite it being the primary motivation we haven't actually written NixOS module for deploying a DNS server as a unikernel.
+There are still questions about how to provision resources like network access and provide zonefile data decleratively before we do this.

 To conclude, while NixOS and MirageOS take fundamentally very different approaches, they're both trying to bring some kind of functional programming paradigm to operating systems.
 NixOS does this in a top-down manner, trying to tame Unix with functional principles like laziness and immutability^[[tweag.io/blog/2022-07-14-taming-unix-with-nix](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/)].
 Whereas MirageOS does this by throwing Unix out the window and rebuilding the world from scratch in a very much bottom-up approach.
-Despite these two projects have such different motivations and goals, Hillingar aims to get the best from both worlds by marrying the two.
+Despite these two projects having such different motivations and goals, Hillingar aims to get the best from both worlds by marrying the two.

 Finally, I want to thank some people for their help with this project:

 - Lucas Pluvinage for invaluable help with the OCaml ecosystem.
 - Alexander Bantyev for getting me up to speed with the `opam-nix` project and working with me on the `opam-monorepo` workflow integration.
+- David Allsopp for his Opam knowledge.
 - Anil Madhavapeddy for having a discussion that led to the idea for this project.
 - Björg Bjarnadóttir for icelandic language consultation ('Hillingar').
 - And finally, everyone at Tarides for being so welcoming and helpful!